Letter of Intent

 in 7 working days.

 A letter of intent is an instrument by which an individual or an entity expresses its intention to enter into a contract with another individual or entity for any contemplated transaction.
-It is neither an offer or a promise to carry out the contemplated transaction, nor does it form a legally binding contract.
-It is an instrument laying out the basic terms and conditions that shall be applicable to a contemplated transaction if carried out.
-However, a letter of intent does not express the certainty of the transaction but informs the interested parties of their obligations, terms and conditions which may be applicable if the transaction is carried out.
+It is neither an offer nor a promise to carry out the contemplated transaction, nor does it form a legally binding contract.
+It is an instrument laying out the basic terms and conditions that shall apply to a contemplated transaction if carried out.
+However, a letter of intent does not express the certainty of the transaction but informs the interested parties of their obligations, terms, and conditions which may be applicable if the transaction is carried out.

 1. Is a letter of intent binding on the parties, can I file suit for its enforcement?